Tag: bludgeoning

 He also later told friends he planned to head for Mexico, Iten said.

-If he was insane he would have told his girlfriend that he killed Snap, Crackle, and Pop and was running away to Crunchland.
-(If he did kill Snap, Crackle, and Pop wouldn’t that make him a cereal killer?)
+If he were insane, he would have told his girlfriend that he killed Snap, Crackle, and Pop and was running away to Crunchland.
+(If he did kill Snap, Crackle, and Pop, wouldn’t that make him a cereal killer?)

 • Henderson wants change of venue